-Diversity Newslinks is a bi-monthly web-based publication of the Duke University Office for Institutional Equity and provides up-to-date information related to issues of diversity, inclusion and cultural competence in healthcare, higher education and areas that impact our workplaces and communities.
+Diversity Newslinks is a web-based publication of the Duke University Office for Institutional Equity and provides up-to-date information related to issues of diversity, inclusion and cultural competence in healthcare, higher education and areas that impact our workplaces and communities.
 We cover a broad range of topics and provide a balance of theory and practical advice.
-Monthly book reviews are also included in each issue.
+Book reviews are also included in each issue.
 Please subscribe to be notified when a new issue is released.

-Brief review in our May/June issue.
+More in our current issue.

 Diversity Newslinks is a publication of the Duke University Office for Institutional Equity.
 OIE is not responsible for and has no control over the policies or content of third party/external links contained or embedded within our website.